-- 25 min - 1.
-Read pages 87-88 and make notes of the developments made in England during the Renaissance. - 2.
-Ask: - How did the Renaissance possibly lead to the Reformation in England and the creation of a new Christian religious group? - In what ways was Elizabeth I of England 'a true Renaissance princess?' - What was the idea behind the notion of presenting Queen Elizabeth as 'Gloriana' and the portraits that never seemed to show aging? - 3.
-Students should complete Questions 2-3 in class.

-Discussion and Review 5 min

-Ask the students what they have learnt in this lesson.
-They could make a note of this, summarizing the lesson, for example:

-- ✓ I learned that new ideas in culture and religion were welcomed in England. - ✓ I learned that Elizabeth's court was known for its opulent spending and she herself was presented as 'Gloriana', a supremely confident and splendid queen. - ✓ I learned that Elizabeth encouraged the growth of the arts through her patronage of the theatre, music, and art.
+Steps for using the Student's Book 25 min 1.
+Read pages 87-88 and make notes of the developments made in England during the Renaissance.
+2. Ask: • How did the Renaissance possibly lead to the Reformation in England and the creation of a new Christian religious group? • In what ways was Elizabeth I of England 'a true Renaissance princess?' • What was the idea behind the notion of presenting Queen Elizabeth as 'Gloriana' and the portraits that never seemed to show aging?
+3. Students should complete Questions 2-3 in class.
+Discussion and Review 5 min Ask the students what they have learnt in this lesson.
+They could make a note of this, summarizing the lesson, for example: $\checkmark$ I learned that new ideas in culture and religion were welcomed in England. ✓ I learned that Elizabeth's court was known for its opulent spending and she herself was presented as 'Gloriana', a supremely confident and splendid queen. ✓ I learned that Elizabeth encouraged the growth of the arts through her patronage of the theatre, music, and art.
+Homework • Students could attempt section A1 a-g on Skills book page 42 'William Shake -

-- Students could attempt section A1 a-g on Skills book page 42 'William Shakespeare, the Renaissance Man' for homework.
+- Man' for homework.
 The activity covers the life and works of William Shakespeare and students will record information using Student's Book and online sources. - You could ask the students to compare and contrast Queen Elizabeth I's leadership style with that of her predecessors.
 How did her unique approach to governance and diplomacy shape the course of the Renaissance in England?
 Ask the students to write their response in their notebooks.